Cognitive Behaviour Hypnosis Session (CBH)

 – With Farringdon only – After 4pm on weekdays, 40 pounds charge within 8 days of your appointment, 50% charge within 48h of your appointment, and 100% charge within 24h of your appointment.

-– We will try to book a suitable room as much as possible with less restriction but if your therapy location falls into Farringdon, please be aware of this cancelation policy of 4pm onward on weekdays.
+– We will try to book a suitable room as much as possible with less restriction but if your therapy location falls into Farringdon, please be aware of this cancellation policy of 4pm onward on weekdays.
 If you don’t want to book Farringdon, room selection may be limited but please notify us.

 – Since your session will be conducted as scheduled, please arrive in time.
 If you are late, you will lose your time.

-– For the package deal – please note you need to notify minimum 48h to reschedule otherwise you will get charged 70 pounds to reschedule it, or within 24 h notice, 150 pounds to reschedule it, or lose one session.
+– For the package deal – please note you need to notify a minimum 48h to reschedule otherwise you will get charged 70 pounds to reschedule it, or within 24 h notice, 150 pounds to reschedule it, or lose one session.

 For your information – History of CBT

 Cognitive Behaviour Therapy was developed in the 1950’s by Albert Ellis a psychotherapist.
-Ellis developed ‘Rational Emotive Behaviour Therapy’ (REBT) as a way to understand and overcome emotional disturbance.
-According to Ellis’s theory people not only get upset by problems, but also form strong views about reality in relation to their perceived beliefs of that problem.
+Ellis developed ‘Rational Emotive Behaviour Therapy (REBT) as a way to understand and overcome emotional disturbance.
+According to Ellis’s theory, people not only get upset by problems but also form strong views about reality in relation to their perceived beliefs of that problem.
 If these beliefs are irrational or self-defeating, the result can be unhealthy to their emotional and behavioural function.